 Figure 2.
 Taylor’s law parameter space.
 All the data studied in this work were compiled here.
-The colored circle corresponds to a 68% confidence level (CL) region of healthy individuals in the Taylor’s parameter space, while the dashed line delimites the 98% CL region.
-Points with errors place gut microbiome in the Taylor’s parameter space, for each individual whose microbiota was compromised.
+The colored circle corresponds to a 68% confidence level (CL) region of healthy subjects in the Taylor’s parameter space, while the dashed line delimits the 98% CL region.
+Points with errors place gut microbiome in the Taylor’s parameter space, for each subject whose microbiota was compromised.
 It should be noted that the parameters were standardized (standard deviation units) to the healthy group for every single study independently, for demonstrative and comparative purposes.

 Figure 3.
 Microbiota states can be placed in the phase space F − V. The light-blue shaded region corresponds to the stable phase, while the grey shaded region is the unstable phase (the phase transition line is calculated for = = 0.75).
-We placed healthy individuals (green) and individuals whose gut microbiota is threatened (antibiotics, IBS) in the phase space fitness–variability.
-The gut microbiota of healthy individuals over a long term span show a quasi–periodical variability (central period is ten days).
+We placed healthy subjects (green) and subjects whose gut microbiota is threatened (antibiotics, IBS) in the phase space fitness–variability.
+The gut microbiota of healthy subjects over a long term span show a quasi–periodical variability (central period is ten days).
 We show that taking antibiotics (AB1 and AB2 correspond to the first and second treatment, respectively) induces a phase transition in gut microbiota, which impacts on future changes.
 We also show an IBS–diagnosed patient transiting from the unstable to the stable phase.

 Figure 4.
-Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for a special period (days 72 to 122, travelling abroad) belonging to the individual A in the host lifestyle study (53).
+Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for a special period (days 72 to 122, travelling abroad) belonging to subject A in the host lifestyle study (53).

 Figure 5.
-Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for an ordinary period (days 123 to 256, after the trip) belonging to the individual A in the host lifestyle study (53).
+Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for an ordinary period (days 123 to 256, after the trip) belonging to subject A in the host lifestyle study (53).

 Figure 6.
-V as a function of time for the two individuals in the Caporaso’s study (46): samples of gut microbiome of a male (upper plot) and a female (lower plot).
+V as a function of time for the two subjects in the Caporaso’s study (46): samples of gut microbiome of a male (upper plot) and a female (lower plot).

 Figure 7.
 V as a function of time for patient P2 of the IBS study (12) (upper plot) and patient D in the antibiotics study (47) (lower plot).
 The blue vertical lines in the lower plot show the periods of antibiotic treatment.

 Supplementary Table S1.
-Taylor’s parameters of individuals with either animal-based (A) or plant-based (P) diets (52).
+Taylor’s parameters of subjects either animal-based (A) or plant-based (P) diets (52).
 Previous to the diet, the population sampled was described by

 V = 0.09 ± 0.05, β = 0.77 ± 0.04.

 Supplementary Table S2.
-Taylor’s parameters for individuals taking antibiotics (Ab) in the antibiotics study (49), persons diagnosed with irritable bowel syndrome (IBS) in the IBS study (12) and for special intervals concerning gut microbiota (HLS) in the host lifestyle study (53).
+Taylor’s parameters for subjects taking antibiotics (Ab) in the antibiotics study (49), persons diagnosed with irritable bowel syndrome (IBS) in the IBS study (12) and for special intervals concerning gut microbiota (HLS) in the host lifestyle study (53).
 Prior to the antibiotics intake, the population sampled in the antibiotics study (49) was described by V = 0.12 ± 0.05, β¯ = 0.75 ± 0.04.
-Healthy individuals sampled in the IBS study
+Healthy subjects sampled in the IBS study

 (12) were characterized by V = 0.135 ± 0.010, β¯ = 0.692 ± 0.024.
 The healthy and quotidian periods in the host lifestyle study (53) are characterized by V = 0.25±0.09, β = 0.777±0.025.